edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

     $ mkdir app/api && cd app/api
     $ mkdir generate-answer && touch generate-answer/route.ts

-Next supports `Node JS and Edge Runtime
+One more thing to grasp are runtimes.
+In the context of Next.js, runtime refers to the set of libraries, APIs, and general functionality available to your code during execution.
+Next.js  supports `Node JS and Edge Runtime
 <https://nextjs.org/docs/app/building-your-application/rendering/edge-and-nodejs-runtimes>`_.
 Streaming should be supported within both runtimes, but implementation is a bit simpler when using ``edge`` so that's what we will use here.
 Edge Runtime is